ObjectPascal-Community/ObjectPascal-Community.github.io/content/about/_index.md

 Pascal was born from a simple yet profound philosophy: **programming should be clear, structured, and understandable**.
 Niklaus Wirth designed Pascal not just as a programming language, but as a tool for teaching and learning the fundamental concepts of computer science.

-Wirth famously said, "A good programming language is a conceptual universe for thinking about programming."
+Wirth believed that a programming language should provide a clear conceptual framework for thinking about programming.
 Pascal provides exactly that—a clean, logical framework that mirrors how we naturally think about solving problems.

 ## Pascal's Enduring Principles